pohlm01/master-thesis/presentation.typ

     - Performs the signature checks ahead of time

-    - Less CPU cost at client side
+    - Less CPU cost on the client side

     - Revocation is not (as) necessary
   ], [